OtterClam/otter-docs/docs/ottopia/gameplay/adventure.md

 The following conditions are the most common and recommended ways to increase your Otto’s success rate in adventures:

-### Attributes boosts by area
+### Regional bonus

-The different attribute advantages your Otto possesses will significantly affect the chance of success .
-Make sure to gear up your Otto to match the condition to enjoy the success rate boost.
+The different attribute advantages your Otto possesses will significantly affect the chance of success in different regions.
+Make sure to gear up your Otto to match the condition in that region to enjoy the success rate boost.

 **Misty Forest**